Botox® for Migraine and Temporomandibular Joint Pain Relief

 Repetitive facial expressions cause muscle contractions that result in skin wrinkling.
 When injected precisely and in minute amounts, BOTOX® relieves muscle tension and restores the natural form of both muscle and skin, thereby diminishing the appearance of wrinkles.
 It is very important that you go to trained experts for BOTOX® injections to ensure not only beautiful, natural-looking results but your health and safety as well.

 BOTOX® for Migraine Relief

 The FDA approved BOTOX® for Migraine relief in 2010.
 It is indicated for patients with a history of migraines and for those who have tension or migraine headaches for at least 15 days per month.

-Aside from relieving muscle tension, experts believe that BOTOX® also has the ability to block pain signals from travelling to the brain.
-You can think of it as a roadblock that prevents pain signals from reaching nerve ending around your head and neck.
+Aside from relieving muscle tension, experts believe that BOTOX® also has the ability to block pain signals from traveling to the brain.
+You can think of it as a roadblock that prevents pain signals from reaching the nerve ending around your head and neck.
 Patients who have had this treatment say that they started to feel results 2-3 weeks after the initial treatment.

 BOTOX® for Temporomandibular Joint Disorder

 The Temporomandibular Joint connects the jaw bone (mandible) to the skull (temporal bone).
 TMJ Disorder refers to any dysfunction or pain in this area or the surrounding tissues.
 It is a chronic condition that affects about 10 million Americans according to the National Institute of Dental and Craniofacial Research.
 Symptoms include severe headache, inability to painlessly open and close the mouth and painful clicking or popping sounds when moving the jaw.